Quick install with one command

 }

 Forge uses attributes for dependency injection.
-Services are just PHP classes with the #[Service] attribute.
+Services are automatically discovered from any folder in your application or modules when they have the #[Service] or #[Discoverable] attribute.

 <?php